 The pecans sprinkled on top add a satisfying crunch that really complete this luscious cheesecake.
 To make the crust of the cheesecake you need gingersnap crumbs, chopped pecans, unsalted butter, and granulated sugar.

-For the filling, you need are cream cheese, granulated sugar, ground cloves, ground nutmeg, plain flour, salt, eggs, vanilla extract, and persimmon pulp.
+For the filling, you need cream cheese, granulated sugar, ground cloves, ground nutmeg, plain flour, salt, eggs, vanilla extract, and persimmon pulp.

 These are lovely little mouthfuls of flavor that you can either have as a snack or as hors d’oeuvres at a dinner party.